PT Cruiser (song)

 "PT Cruiser" is a song by Nigerian-American rapper Moruf featuring American singer-songwriter SZA.
-It was released on October 15, 2025, by Integral Records.
+It was released on October 15, 2025, as the second single from Moruf's album Moolodic: Hotep Luxury. by Integral Records.
 A hip-hop and R&B song, "PT Cruiser" combines a smooth and groovy instrumental with vocals that alternate between singing and rapping.

 The song was influenced in part by Moruf and SZA's decade-long friendship; its nostalgic lyrics are about falling in love as a child.
 Moruf sings about spending time with a former love interest on the backseat of her mother's PT Cruiser, and SZA references her high school pastime of improvising car freestyles with Moruf on her mother's house's driveway.

 Background

 Moruf and SZA have known each other for over a decade prior to the song's release.
 They first met in their home state of New Jersey back when SZA was in high school.
 The two were introduced to each other by her mother, who was already acquainted with Moruf.
 He and SZA became friends after he gave her the link to his Facebook account.

 Moruf spent much of his time with SZA at her mother's house.
 The two liked to perform freestyle raps on the driveway, a pastime SZA credits with inspiring her to start a career in music.
 She wrote on an Instagram post about the song's release that "[w]ithout our car freestyles in my mom's driveway there'd be no me!"